myWAveModel/WAM/README.md

 1. Install the following prerequisites of WAM on your system:
    * MPI
    * NetCDF
-   * OASIS 3 (if the OASIS coupling interface will be used)
+   * OASIS 3 MCT (if the OASIS coupling interface will be used)

 2. Download the repository: <https://github.com/mywave/WAM/tree/WAM_Cycle7>